iluwatar/java-design-patterns/strategy/README.md

 * There are multiple related classes that differ only in their behavior.
 * An algorithm uses data that clients shouldn't know about.
 * A class defines many behaviors and these appear as multiple conditional statements in its operations.

+## When not to use the Strategy Pattern in Java

+Avoid using the Strategy pattern when:

+* There is only one algorithm and no foreseeable need for alternative implementations.
+* The behavior is unlikely to change, making additional strategy classes unnecessary.
+* Runtime selection or switching of algorithms is not required.
+* The added abstraction would increase complexity without providing meaningful flexibility.

+## Real-World Applications

+The Strategy Pattern is commonly used in:

+* Payment gateways that support multiple payment methods such as Credit Card, UPI, and PayPal.
+* Route planning systems that offer shortest, fastest, or scenic route calculations.
+* Sorting utilities that allow different sorting algorithms to be selected at runtime.
+* Authentication systems that support multiple login mechanisms such as OAuth, SAML, or username/password authentication.
+* E-commerce platforms that apply different discount calculation strategies based on customer type or promotional campaigns.
+* Recommendation engines that use different recommendation algorithms depending on user preferences or business requirements.

 ## Strategy Pattern Java Tutorials